Sprinter (British Rail): Class 156 Super Sprinter

-The Class 156 units were built from 1987 to 1989 by Metro-Cammell (now owned by Alstom) at their Washwood Heath Works in Birmingham.
+The Class 156 units were built from 1987 to 1989 by Metro-Cammell at its Washwood Heath Works in Birmingham.
 The vehicles, like the Class 155s, have a single leaf sliding door at either end of each coach - this feature reflected the anticipated longer journeys (with fewer stops) that the Class 156 was supposed to operate.
 They have a top speed of 75 mph.
 They feature medium density (2+2) seating.